johnhess/time-travel/timetravel.md

 * Former TPPer
 * Perpetrator of countless great sins of programming
-* Working software engineer, among other things
+* Working software engineer, amongst other things

-## Presenter Notes

-* Repentent sinner, I have been to the desert and seen the light!

 ---

 ## What's this talk about?

-* Sharing a few things I wish *I'd* have known 7 years ago when I started creating a body of research built on thousands of lines of code
+* Things I wish *I'd* have known 7 years ago
-* Giving you some practices to think about and tools to try them out
+* Some tools to do things you already do, just better
 * Dispelling belief in magic (maybe)

 ## Presenter Notes

-* I don't claim to know everything, this is just about what I *do* know, and feel is worth sharing
-* Having some threads to pull
-* Some people -- or at least I -- have this belief in magic.
-Magic is anything you don't understand *yet*.
-Sufficiently advanced technology and all that.
-Maybe you know how to program, but the idea of making a web application like facebook is still a dark art.
-Or Artificial Intelligence which is basically sorcery until someone points out it's really just statistics and for loops.
+* What is belief in magic

 ---